 Good prompting is a skill, and it’s the foundation for all the other AI skills 2026 demands.
 If you can’t communicate clearly with an AI, nothing else on this list works.

 The people who get the best results from ChatGPT, Claude, or Gemini aren’t smarter.
 They just give clearer instructions.
-When I started adding context (“I’m writing for non-technical readers”) and examples (“here’s a similar article I liked”), my outputs immediately improved.
+Adding context (“I’m writing for non-technical readers”) and examples (“here’s a similar article I liked”) immediately improves outputs.

 2. Grounding: Stopping AI From Making Stuff Up